-ChildFund Bolivia’s Early Childhood Development programs complement its malnutrition efforts by helping parents become knowledgeable about their children’s early development, beginning with breastfeeding and feeding relationships.
+ChildFund Bolivia’s Early Childhood Development programs complement its malnutrition efforts by helping parents become knowledgeable about their children’s development in early childhood, beginning with breastfeeding and feeding relationships.

 ChildFund trains youth leaders and volunteer Guide Mothers for in-home work evaluating the development of children ages 0 to 5 and teaching parents and caregivers how to understand and promote their children’s development.
 Early Childhood Development centers, which are environments designed specifically to support the development of preschool-age children, continue the process of educating parents about child development and parenting while also depending on the parents’ participation in the running of the centers.